Wexford Wanderers RFC

-Wexford Wanderers RFC is an Irish rugby team based in Wexford, County Wexford, playing in Division 1A of the Leinster League.
-The club colours are blue, white and black.
-In addition to the First XV and Second XV there are also youth sides from U7 to U18 as well as a women's team, and U12, U14, U16 and U18 Girls teams.
+Wexford Wanderers RFC is an Irish rugby union team based in Wexford, County Wexford, playing in Division 1B of the Leinster League.
+Founded in 1924, the club's colours are blue, white and black.
+In addition to the first XV and second XV, there are also youth sides from "pre mini", minis (U6s to U12s), and youth (up to U18).
+Wexford Wanderers also has a women's and girls section with teams from U12 to Senior Women.

 Former Leinster and Ireland centre Gordon D'Arcy played youth rugby at the club.
-And recently U20 Irish caps for Jack Stafford, Brian Deeny, and Greg McGrath.
-Katie Fitzhenry has been capped in the Irish 15s and 7s teams.
+Other former male players include Seamus Kelly, Jack Stafford, Brian Deeny and Greg McGrath.
+Robyn O'Connor and Katie Fitzhenry played for both the Irish Women's 15s and 7s teams.

-History

-Although the club was only officially founded in 1924, there had been a Wanderers team prior to this.